iamkirankumaryadav/SQL/CTE.md

-# `CTE` : Common Table Expressions
+# **CTE: Common Table Expressions**

-- `CTE's` is a useful tool to generate `temporary` tables used only within a query, helps to simplify complex queries.
+- CTE is a useful tool to generate `temporary` tables used only within a query, which helps to simplify complex queries.
-- `CTE's` must be followed by a single `SELECT`, `INSERT`, `UPDATE` or `DELETE` statement that references CTE columns.
+- CTE must be followed by a single `SELECT`, `INSERT`, `UPDATE` or `DELETE` statement that references CTE columns.
-- `WITH` clause can include one or more CTE's seperated by using `,` ( Commas )
+- WITH clause can include one or more CTE separated by using "," (commas)
-- Enables user to write and maintain complex queries more easily with good readability and simplification.
+- Enables users to write and maintain complex queries more easily with good readability and simplification.

 ```sql
 -- Syntax: